 Buckinghamshire is also in the top 10 weekend break destinations in the UK, so there must a reason or two for that 😉

-Before we cover the best places to see and top things to do in Buckinghamshire, let’s cover some of the main facts about this county.
+Before we cover the best places to see and top things to do in Buckinghamshire and some of the best villages near London located in this county, let’s cover some of the main facts about this county.

 Where is Buckinghamshire located?